top of page

 The Cree Project's mission: to address the nationwide epidemic of Substance Use and assist in recovery through education and outreach.

 In August of 2015, I founded The Cree Project, in memory of my son Cree Castro-Topp, a 501(c)(3) non-profit organization.
-Cree fatally overdosed in Veinte de Agosto Park in Tucson, Arizona at the age of 19, after a five-year battle that began with opioid painkillers and ended with heroin addiction.
-Beginning in 2017, to promote awareness and prevention of opioid addiction and substance use, I have continued to work collaboratively with key stakeholders throughout Southern Arizona to develop a curriculum and deliver empowerment-based outreach to teens and their families with an emphasis on rural communities.
+Cree appears to have fatally overdosed in Veinte de Agosto Park in Tucson, Arizona at the age of 19, after a five-year battle that began with opioid painkillers use and ended with heroin use, among other substances.
+The marketing of opioid painkillers and masking of their dangers to both children and adults is the villain in this story.
+That is where the accountability lies in addition to a systemic and comprehensive lack of support designed to disenfranchise and eliminate resistance and awareness.
+Beginning in 2017, to promote awareness and prevention of opioid and general substance use education, I have continued to work collaboratively with key stakeholders throughout Southern Arizona to develop a curriculum and deliver empowerment-based outreach to teens and their families with an emphasis on rural communities.
 In May of 2018, after several months of working with The Cree Project, students at Douglas Ppep Tec and Douglas High Schools presented their own project educating their peers on the dangers of Opioids.
 In July of 2018, the University of Arizona Med-Start students presented a curriculum they developed for The Cree Project/SEAHEC Joint Opioid Education Initiative targeted for ages 11-13.
 Much of my inspiration to become a psychotherapist arose from my experiences with my son, along with my own lived experiences, and a desire to help others heal.

 About the Cree Project: Welcome